YogeshRathee512/MRI-Scan-CNN/README.md

 # MRI-Scan-CNN 🧠

-This project involves developing a deep learning pipeline that processes MRI scans to detect and locate brain tumors.
+This project involves developing a deep learning model that processes MRI scans to detect and locate brain tumors.
 The process is divided into two main tasks:

 1. **Classification**: Identify whether the MRI scan contains a defect (tumor).
 2. **Segmentation**: If a defect is detected, precisely locate it within the image.

-## Project Pipeline Overview 🔄
+## Project  Overview 🔄

 Initially, the MRI scan is passed through a classification network (ResNet) to determine if the image contains a defect.
 If a defect is detected, the image is then passed to a segmentation network (U-Net) to identify the exact location of the defect.